 8) Focus Too Much on Benefits And Rewards

 We all know the importance of benefits.
-Benefits are a fantastic perk of working at a company, but it should never be the main focus of a job interview.
-Does your candidate seem too focused on the benefits they’d get by working at your company?
+Benefits are a fantastic perk of working at a company, but they should never be the main focus of a job interview.
+Does your candidate seem too focused on the benefits they'd get by working at your company?
 We recommend that candidates avoid this question altogether.
 Asking a few questions about benefits is one thing, but does the conversation always seem to come back to what you can offer them?
 Employment is about creating a mutually beneficial relationship.
-It’s not just about what you can offer the candidate.
+It's not just about what you can offer the candidate.

 9) Be Rude To Your Employees